How AC, Single-Phase and Three-Phase Electricity Work

 Three-phase generators and distribution transformers are usually connected in a star configuration, so that a neutral wire is obtained for single phase loads to be connected.

-A star configuration is where the three live conductors are each connected to a load or coil of a generator and the ends are joined together as shown in the following diagram.
+A star configuration is when the three live conductors are each connected to a load or coil of a generator and the ends are joined together as shown in the following diagram.

 The point where the three live conductors are joined is where the neutral wire emerges.